marko-js/marko/README.md

     /**
      * Return an object that is used as the template data.
 The
-     * template data should be based on the current widget state
+     * template data should be based on the current component state
      * that is passed in as the first argument
      */
     getTemplateData: function(state) {